Current Projects

 Political Ecology of biofuel feedstock production in Africa: evidence from three operational projects in Ghana |

-This project employs concepts from Political Ecology to understand how environmental conflicts emerge locally due to the unequal distribution of the costs and benefits of industrial crop production.
-The study will analyse qualitative data collected through expert interviews, household surveys and focus group discussion around areas of oil palm (Kwae), sugarcane (Dabala) and jatropha (Yeji) production in Ghana.
-The three selected sites reflect: (i) major industrial crops promoted in Ghana, (ii) different modes of production (i.e. large-scale, smallholder-based, hybrid) and (iii) main agro-ecological zones of Ghana (i.e. rainforest, semi-deciduous forest, savanna).
+This project employed concepts from Political Ecology to understand how environmental conflicts emerge locally due to the unequal distribution of the costs and benefits of industrial crop production.
+The study analysed qualitative data collected through expert interviews, household surveys and focus group discussion around areas of oil palm (Kwae), sugarcane (Dabala) and jatropha (Yeji) production in Ghana.

 |